-- 4. This ISA (UK and Ireland) focuses primarily on communications from the auditor to those charged with governance.
+- 4. This ISA (UK) focuses primarily on communications from the auditor to those charged with governance.
 Nevertheless, effective two-way communication is important in assisting: - (a) The auditor and those charged with governance in understanding matters related to the audit in context, and in developing a constructive working relationship.
-This relationship is developed while maintaining the auditor's independence and objectivity;
+This relationship is developed while maintaining the auditor's independence and objectivity; - (b) The auditor in obtaining from those charged with governance information relevant to the audit.1a For example, those charged with governance may assist the auditor in understanding the entity and its environment, in identifying appropriate sources of audit evidence, and in providing information about specific transactions or events; and

-1 ISA (UK and Ireland) 265, "Communicating Deficiencies in Internal Control to Those Charged with Governance and Management."
+&lt;sup>1 ISA (UK) 265, Communicating Deficiencies in Internal Control to Those Charged with Governance and Management.